bathtub/heartbreaking/heartbreaking.md

 >1.
 Pay money for security audits of critical security infrastructure like OpenSSL. ...
 I would donate to this effort.
 Would you?

 **No.**
-I am strongly of the opinion that this is how we got into this situation.
+I am strongly of the opinion that this is how we got into this situation in the first place.
 This is not a problem that can be solved by throwing dollars at it.

+_Audit your deployment, in its environment.
+Not the software itself, in a clean room._

-It is also why the FIPS 140-2 validation program is fundamentally misguided: one cannot "certify" against unknown, future attack vectors.
+This is why the FIPS 140-2 validation program is fundamentally misguided: one cannot "certify" against unknown, future attack vectors.
 Maybe if you have powers of supernatural prescience.
 Instead, all it does is:
  - Give everyone a false sense of security; encourage complacence.
  - Divert time and resources.
  - Screams "exploit me".
 The first step to winning a war: do not get shot and killed.
 The first step to not getting shot: do not paint target on back.